Wolfgang Kügler: The December massacre at Šķēde

 In December 1941 the Liepāja SD, together with their Latvian collaborators, carried out the execution of approximately 2,700 Jews on the beach at Šķēde.
 Photographs were taken of the December killings and these survive today.
 They are some of the most well known images of the Holocaust in Latvia.

 Whether Kügler was actually present at the December massacre is a matter of dispute.
 At post-war trials, several German SD witnesses said Kügler was absent on leave, while all the Latvian witnesses said he was present.

 Career after Latvia

 In April 1943 Kügler was replaced by SS-Obersturmbannführer (Lieutenant Colonel) Kurt Jurgschait.
 According to a post-war trial in Germany, the grounds for his removal were his theft of property that had once belonged to the Jews whom he had murdered.
 He was also suspected of being too friendly with the Latvians, including his mistress and interpreter, Mrs. Kronbergs.
 Professor Ezergailis reports that Kügler was sentenced to 8 months imprisonment and a fine.
+In 1959, Kügler was re-arrested and charged with murder.
+He killed himself by jumping out of a window of a prison in Frankfurt on 2 December 1959.